Broad-sky/feature-detection-matching-algorithm/README.md

 Welcome to *add* WeChat(note: unit + name) and join the group discussion！

+For more details, please refer to zhihu: https://zhuanlan.zhihu.com/p/518877309

 ## SuperPoint

 Superpoint pretrained models are from [magicleap/SuperPointPretrainedNetwork.](https://github.com/magicleap/SuperPointPretrainedNetwork)